Naturalness-motivated composite Higgs model for generating the top Yukawa coupling: Extend the gauge group

 This setup can allow $\bar{\psi}\psi$ to form the condensate without $\bar{t}t$ condensate.
 Such a condition might require some fine-tuning among the couplings as in Topcolor models \cite{Hill:1991at}.
 But the self-breaking mechanism could fix the strong coupling at the value right above the critical point, which can make the tilting mechanism look natural.
 More concrete discussions will be presented in the next section.

-In this type of extension, we can still combine hyperfermions and top quarks through a more complicated way with additional exotic fermions.
-However, now the top quark also undergoes a strong interaction.
-The $E_\mu$ gauge boson no longer carries hypercolor and is naturally light, which will be a stable heavy particle at the TeV scale.
-There is still a massive $Z'_E$ boson thich plays an important role in phenomenology.
+In this type of extension, we can still combine hyperfermions and top quarks but through a more complicated way with a cost of exotic fermions.
+Also, the top quark now also undergoes the hypercolor interaction.
+However, the $E_\mu$ gauge boson no longer carries hypercolor and is naturally light, which can cut off the top loop below the TeV scale.
+There is still a massive $Z'_E$ boson which plays an important role in phenomenology.